Ada-Developers-Academy/cs-fun-interview-practice/02/intersection.md

 For this problem, we want to focus on the nodes themselves and not necessarily the *value* inside of the node.

-For example, while the following linked lists have tails that share the same values, they are not considered to intersect because the nodes of the linked lists are not the same nodes in memory.
+For example, while the following linked lists have tails that share the same values, they are not considered intersecting because the nodes of the linked lists are not the same nodes in memory.

 ![intersecting linked lists example 3](../images/intersection_linked_list_example_3.png)